Sabal mauritiiformis

-Sabal mauritiiformis (commonly known as the Savannah palm) is a species of palm which is ranges from Mexico (Oaxaca, Chiapas, Campeche, Quintana Roo, Tabasco, Veracruz), Central America, Colombia, Venezuela and Trinidad.
+Sabal mauritiiformis, commonly known as the Savannah palm, is a species of flowering plant in the family Arecaceae.
+It grows in Mexico (Oaxaca, Chiapas, Campeche, Quintana Roo, Tabasco, Veracruz), Central America, Colombia, Venezuela and Trinidad.

 Description

 Sabal mauritiiformis is a fan palm with solitary, slender stems, which is usually 15 to 20 m tall and 15–20 cm in diameter.
 Plants have about 10–25 leaves, each with 90–150 leaflets.
 The inflorescences, which are branched and longer than the leaves, bear pear-shaped to globose, black fruit.
 The fruit are 0.8–1.1 cm in diameter.